 For TikTok creators, the bill passed by the House of Representatives is more about politics than protecting Americans.
 While businesses could move to other platforms, a full ban on TikTok could have a devastating impact on other independent, emerging brands here.

-TikTok is also being used by candidates running for the US presidency in 2024 to reach young voters.
-However, President Joe Biden has affirmed that he will sign the bill into law if it passes the Senate.
+TikTok is also being used by 2024 presidential candidates to reach young voters, but President Joe Biden has said he will sign the bill into law if it passes the Senate.

 "Third time's the charm"?

-This is not the first time US lawmakers have pushed for a ban on TikTok.
-Last year, they proposed the “Restriction” bill, which would have allowed the government to ban technology from hostile countries.
+This isn’t the first time US lawmakers have pushed for a ban on TikTok.
+Last year, they proposed the “Restrictions” bill, which would have allowed the government to ban technology from hostile countries.

-Montana then passed a ban on the Chinese-origin short-video app, but a federal judge ruled it unconstitutional.
-In 2020, the judiciary blocked the Trump administration’s executive order to ban TikTok.
+Montana then approved a ban on the Chinese-origin short-video app, which was struck down by a federal judge as unconstitutional.
+In 2020, the judiciary also blocked the Trump administration’s executive order to ban TikTok.

 More than half of US states have now banned the use of TikTok on government devices.
-According to a survey by the Pew Research Center, two-thirds of US teens use TikTok daily, with 16% admitting to being constantly online on the app.
+According to a survey by the Pew Research Center, two-thirds of American teenagers use TikTok daily, of which 16% admit to being constantly online on the app.

 The bill currently enjoys strong bipartisan support, with several Senate committee leaders giving it the green light after the House vote was announced.

-“We are united in our national security concerns about TikTok, a platform that has the power to influence and divide Americans, and is owned by a Chinese company.
-We look forward to working together soon to bring legislation to the President for his signature,” said Senator Marco Rubio, R-Ariz., vice chairman of the Senate Intelligence Committee.
+“We are united on the national security concerns raised by TikTok, a platform that has the power to influence and divide Americans and is owned by a Chinese company.
+We hope to work together soon to bring the bill to the President for his signature,” said Senator Marco Rubio, vice chairman of the Senate Intelligence Committee.

-Meanwhile, even if the Senate passes the bill, TikTok said it would take legal action before considering a sale, which could lead to a lengthy legal battle before the case is settled.
+Meanwhile, even if the Senate passes the bill, TikTok said it will take legal action before considering a sale, which could lead to a lengthy legal battle before the case is settled.

-Next, who to sell to and who will buy is also a question.
-American companies with the potential to buy ByteDance’s golden egg platform, such as Meta, Google and Microsoft, are unlikely to participate in the deal.
-In part, this is due to the sensitivity of the Biden administration’s efforts to control the expansion of the “power” of technology giants.
+Next, who will sell it to and who will buy it is also a question.
+American companies with enough potential to buy ByteDance’s golden egg-laying platform, such as Meta, Google and Microsoft, are not sure to participate in the deal.
+Partly due to the sensitivity of the Biden administration’s aggressive control of the expansion of the “power” of technology giants.

 Furthermore, ByteDance needs Beijing's permission to divest.
 Last year, the Chinese government said it would oppose such a forced sale.